freiheit-com/kuberpult/README.md

 # kuberpult Readme for users

+## Etymology

+kuberpult is a catapult for [kubernetes](https://kubernetes.io/) :) it catapults the kubernetes containers to different stages (like production)

 ## About

 **Kuberpult** is a tool that allows you to manage Kubernetes manifests for your services in a